AABoyles/BreadCrumbs/README.md

     # Whether to ignore page refreshes
     $wgBreadCrumbsIgnoreRefreshes = true;

-    # Whether to provide the links also for anonymous users:
+    # Whether to provide the links also for anonymous users
     $wgBreadCrumbsShowAnons = false;

+    # Whether users should be allowed to configure BreadCrumbs Options
+    $wgBreadCrumbsAllowUPOs = true;

 Any of these may be overridden in LocalSettings.php.